Clausen Books

 1809 New York Bible Society (later renamed the International Bible Society) founded in New York City; to date, the IBS has translated scripture into more than 600 languages. (see also 1816, ABS)

 1810 The Ears To Ear Bible – “Who hath ears to ear, let him hear.” – Matt. xiii.
 43. This adaptation to Cockney usage is found in an 8vo Bible published by the Oxford Press.
 The same book contains a more serious blunder in Hebrews ix.
-14: “How much more shall the blood of Christ, who through the Eternal Spirit offered himself without spot to God, purge your conscience from good works to serve the living God.”
+14: “How much more shall the blood of Christ, who through the Eternal Spirit offered himself without spot to God, purge your conscience from good works to serve the living God.

 1810 The Wife-Hater Bible – “If any man come to me and hate not his father…yea, and his own wife also,” etc. - Luke xiv.
 26. Found in an Octavo Bible printed by OUP.

-1812 First Vermont Bible; KJV OT, Apochrypha, and NT; 4to; published in Windsor, VT by Merrifield and Cochran; crudely illustrated with Isaac Eddy’s copper engravings; Eddy was probably self-taught, and produced some of the most ghastly and amateurish Bible illustrations of early 19th century America.
+1812 First Vermont Bible; KJV OT, Apocrypha, and NT; 4to; published in Windsor, VT by Merrifield and Cochran; crudely illustrated with Isaac Eddy’s copper engravings; Eddy was probably self-taught, and produced some of the most ghastly and amateurish Bible illustrations of early 19th century America.

 1812 Philadelphia Bible Society acquires stereotyped plates from England for a KJV of the Holy Bible, and prints the first stereotyped book in America.
-The British and Foreign Bible Society contributed £500 towards the cost of the plates, from which William Fry produced 1050 copies of the complete bible, and 750 copies of the New Testament for the PBS; By the 1820s, 50 percent of American-made bibles were stereotyped.
+The British and Foreign Bible Society contributed £500 towards the cost of the plates, from which William Fry produced 1050 copies of the complete bible, and 750 copies of the New Testament for the PBS; By the 1820s, 50 percent of American-made Bibles were stereotyped.

 1813 First Bible (German Lutheran) printed west of Alleghenies in Somerset, Pa.